him6794/cloudflare-ai/README.md

 1. Create a PyPI account at https://pypi.org/
 2. Generate an API token from your PyPI account settings
 3. Add the token as a repository secret named `PYPI_API_TOKEN` in your GitHub repository settings

+**Note**: The workflow uses Trusted Publishing, so you don't need to set the `PYPI_API_TOKEN` secret if you prefer.
+However, having the token provides a fallback method.

 ### Running Tests Locally